-A team of researchers has found that British people travelling abroad for medical treatment are often unaware of the potential health and financial consequences they could face.
+A team of researchers (including Russell Mannion and Mark Exworthy from HSMC) has found that British people travelling abroad for medical treatment are often unaware of the potential health and financial consequences they could face.

 The researchers say this can, in some cases, have catastrophic effects for individual patients.

 At least 63,000 UK residents travel abroad for medical treatment each year.
-However, the study led by the University of York, and involving the the University of Birmingham, London School of Hygiene & Tropical Medicine, Royal Holloway University and Sheffield Teaching Hospitals NHS Trust, concludes that many people are embarking on medical tourism without understanding the risks involved.
+However, the study led by the University of York, and involving the London School of Hygiene & Tropical Medicine, Royal Holloway University, the University of Birmingham and Sheffield Teaching Hospitals NHS Trust, concludes that many people are embarking on medical tourism without understanding the risks involved.

 These include a lack of redress in many countries should things go wrong, and the costs of non-emergency care at home to rectify poor outcomes of treatments received overseas.
 Many people, the researchers say, are unaware that under current NHS eligibility and commissioning rules, individuals may be personally liable for these costs.